fusionlanguage/fut/doc/reference.md

 ## Naming conventions

-It is advised to use the following naming conventions in Ć code:
+It is advised to use the following naming conventions in Fusion code:

 * Local variables, parameters and local constants start with a lowercase letter, capitalize the first letter of the following words - that is, `camelCase`.